cliffordEmmanuel/stringify/README.md

 ## Phase 2

-Build a CLI version of the app.
+Build a desktop version of app.
 ## Phase 3

 Build a web app, using either flask or fast api.
 I haven't decided yet.